gjgd/should-i-play-f6/README.md

 - When white played f3 they won 7.074.502 games, lost 7.846.995 and drew 929.394
 - When black played f6 they won 6.446.881 games, lost 7.967.157 and drew 870.040

-We could compare those numbers in terms of win rate, but those wouldn't take into account the draws, so we will define a measure called "Advantage score" for the sake of this project defined as such:
+We could compare those numbers in terms of win rate, but those wouldn't take into account the draws, so we will define a measure called "average score" for the sake of this project defined as such:

 average score = (number of games won - number of games lost) / number of games